ClimateImpactLab/dscim-facts-epa/README.md

 Description of arguments:
 - `--gmst_file`: This should be the name of your GMST pulse file placed in `dscim-facts-epa/scripts/input/climate`
 - `--gmsl_file`: This should be the name of your GMSL pulse file placed in `dscim-facts-epa/scripts/input/climate`
-- `--pulse_years`: Space delimited pulse years as exist in the coordinates of your gmst/gmsl pulse files
+- `--pulse_years`  (optional -- default: 2020): Space delimited pulse years.
+Pulse years must be included in the coordinates of your gmst/gmsl files
-- `--gases`: Space delimited gases as exist in the coordinates of your gmst/gmsl pulse files
+- `--gases` (optional -- default: "CO2_Fossil"): Space delimited gases.
+Gases must be included in the coordinates of your gmst/gmsl files

 Once this config is created, you can proceed to the **Running SC-GHGs** step.